meer-trench/SUMAT/README.md

 #### Use with Command line
 1. Input File Preparation

     Prepare your input files according to the specified format and make sure it is in your project folder.
-The input file should be separated by tabs.
+The input file should be separated by tabs(`\t`).

     Example input file format: